 Variations

-Add 1 tsp espresso powder to the cake batter for a slightly deeper chocolate note without making it taste like coffee.
+- A teaspoon of espresso powder added to the cake batter deepens the cocoa notes without making the cake taste like coffee.

 Make-Ahead & Storage

-- For longer storage, freeze (unglazed is easiest) for up to 2 months; thaw overnight in the refrigerator and glaze before serving.
+- Unglazed cake can be frozen for up to 2 months; thaw overnight in the refrigerator and frost before serving.

 Leave a Reply